 This fishing sinkers resembles a droplet or bell shape and include a brass loop or a glass eye at the tapering top of the sinker.
 Bell sinkers are also referred to as bass casting line drives.
 Line may be threaded through or directly attached to the eye as desired.

 When it is tied, the line eye on this sinker, which is located at the bottom, gives the sinker the appearance of an upside-down pyramid.
 These spinner baits are often used while fishing in swift currents.
-Because of their streamlined form, they sink more rapidly, and the flat edges on their sides prevent them from just being rolled over the bottom in swift currents.
+Because of their streamlined form, they sink more rapidly.
+Also, it’s flat edges on their sides prevent them from just being rolled over the bottom in swift currents.

 Bank or Reef Sinkers:

 Such sinkers are used on rigs in a manner similar to that of pyramid and egg sinkers; however, the sinker does not contain a brass loop to retain line; rather, the top of the sinker often has a lead-molded eye.
 These egg-shaped sinkers have a tapering form and a hexagonal pattern on their sides, rather than a smooth round surface.